MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsw.md

-If the operation succeeds, <b>SetupDiGetClassDevs</b> returns a handle to a <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> that contains all installed devices that matched the supplied parameters.
+If the operation succeeds, <b>SetupDiGetClassDevs</b> returns a handle to a <a href="devinst.device_information_sets">device information set</a> that contains all installed devices that matched the supplied parameters.
 If the operation fails, the function returns INVALID_HANDLE_VALUE.
 To get extended error information, call <a href="http://go.microsoft.com/fwlink/p/?linkid=169416">GetLastError</a>.